gallettilance/kviz/README.md

 attributes of every node by its index using `set_node_attributes`.

-The index of each node is defined as a string, which equals the index of the layer (starts from 0) plus the index of the node in that layer (starts from 0).
-For example, the index "00" means the first node ("0") in the first layer ("0").
+The index of each node is defined as a string, which equals the index of the layer (starts from 0) plus "_" plus the index of the node in that layer (starts from 0).
+For example, the index "0_0" means the first node ("0") in the first layer ("0").

 Similarly, you can use `set_edge_attributes` to directly set the attributes of an edge, given you know its index.
 The index of an edge is a tuple consisting of 2 nodes that are connected by it.
 The node in the upper layer usually comes first.
-For example, ("00", "10") is the index of an edge that connects node "00" and node "10".
+For example, ("0_0", "1_0") is the index of an edge that connects node "0_0" and node "1_0".

 Below is the code example.
 It will give the same result as the codes above.